hotosm/website/README.md

 ## Setting Up Environment Variables

-To set up environment variables for your local development environment, you'll need to create a `.env.dev` file in the root directory of the project.
+To set up environment variables for your local development environment, you'll need to create a `.env' file in the root directory of the project.
 This file will store your environment variables.

-You can refer to the `.env.dev.example` file in the root directory of the project as an example of what your `.env.dev` file should look like.
-Simply copy the contents of `.env.dev.example` into your `.env.dev` file and replace the placeholder values with your actual values.
+You can refer to the `.env.example` file in the root directory of the project as an example of what your `.env` file should look like.
+Simply copy the contents of `.env.example` into your `.env.dev` file and replace the placeholder values with your actual values.

-Remember to keep your `.env.dev` file secure and do not commit it to your version control system.
+Remember to keep your `.env` file secure and do not commit it to your version control system.
 It's already included in the `.gitignore` file to prevent accidental commits.

 ## Dependency Management